 How to Use Dark Chocolate for Baking | Beginners Advice

-At Tulip Chocolate we have several ranges of chocolate products that come in multiple forms, such as blocks, chips, sticks, fillings, syrups, drink mix powder and cocoa powder.
-In this blog post we are going to talk about how to use dark chocolate for baking.
-But before we do, it’s important to understand that Tulip has two types of chocolate: Couverture and Compound.
+At Tulip Chocolate, we have a range of chocolate products that come in multiple forms, such as blocks, chips, sticks, fillings, syrups, drink mix powder, and cocoa powder.
+In this blog post, we are going to talk about how to use dark chocolate for baking.
+But before we do, it’s important to understand that Tulip Chocolate has two types of chocolate: Couverture and Compound.

 What is Couverture Chocolate?

 Couverture chocolate predominantly consists of cocoa butter and chocolate liquor.
 Cocoa butter is the most expensive ingredient in couverture chocolate, making it more expensive than compound chocolate varieties.
 You can find couverture chocolate in various types, from milk chocolate couverture, white chocolate couverture, to dark chocolate couverture.